 The square also contributed to the history of the city.
-Here, during the "Great Regent" in Tel Aviv, took place in the summer of 1946, a British paratroopers unit.
+Here, during the "Great Regent" in Tel Aviv, taking place in the summer of 1946, a British paratroopers unit was stationed right here.

 Around the square, convoys of aid to besieged Jerusalem were organized during the War of Independence.
 When the Egyptian army bombed Tel Aviv in the War of Independence, a bomb landed at the center of the square.
-Then a resident of one of the houses in the square was killed, looking from her balcony on the plane from which the deadly bomb was dropped.
+A resident of one of the houses in the square was killed, looking from her balcony at the plane from which the deadly bomb was dropped.